Field Office Director U.S. Citizenship and Immigration Services c/o American Embassy 9600 Seoul Place Washington, DC 20521-9600

 Information on international adoptions may be found at the Department of State website and in the Adoption section of the USCIS website which can be found on the right under related links.

-U.S. citizens that reside locally may file an Immediate Relative Immigrant Petition at the USCIS Seoul Field Office.
-However, they must first schedule an appointment to file the petition at 02-397-4548 or via email at CIS-Seoul.Inquiries@dhs.gov.
-We do not accept applications by mail.
+U.S. citizens that reside locally may file a Petition for Alien Relative at the USCIS Seoul Field Office on behalf of an immediate relative (spouse, parent or child).
+However, they must first schedule an appointment online at InfoPass to file the petition.
+We do not accept petitions by mail.
+If petitioning for a spouse, the petitioner and spouse should both be present at the time of filing.

 U.S. immigration offices overseas do not accept or adjudicate Naturalization applications.
 We are unable to receive or process naturalization applications from U.S. Lawful Permanent Residents (LPRs) living overseas.
 See the Citizenship section of the USCIS website for Naturalization eligibility criteria and the proper filing procedures.